This might sound strange, but I love it when my little readers make mistakes. And it’s definitely not because I want to see them fail!

 How to Gather Information About Students’ Decoding Errors

 There are many different literacy assessments out there that can give us data about our students’ reading.
 And although it’s one of the simplest assessments out there, the running record is one of my favorites.

 When you take a running record, you not only record when students make mistakes, but you also write down their miscues (the word(s) they say instead of the correct word) and self-corrections (when they fix up their mistakes).
 Students’ miscues and self-corrections give you information about what they are doing while they read, as well as what they are not yet doing.
 Knowing this is incredibly valuable because it helps you figure out what to teach your kiddos next!

 A student is reading the sentence, “We looked at the bridge” on a page where the photo shows two children looking at a bridge.

-However, the child is not reading all the way through the word, and the child is not consistently attending to meaning (she should have used the picture to figure out that the word was “bridge”).
-In this case, the student was also not self-monitoring using meaning, because she did not correct the error.
-She didn’t notice that what she read did not match the story or the picture.
+However, the child is not reading all the way through the word, and the child is not consistently attending to meaning (she should have realized that “bridge” doesn’t make sense).

 That one tiny mistake gives us a lot of potential information about that reader.
 If the reader continues to make similar errors throughout the rest of the book, this provides further support for our inferences about what the reader is and is not doing.